 Southern Wax Myrtle will grow to be about 15 feet tall at maturity, with a spread of 10 feet.
-It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
+It has a low canopy, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 30 years.

 This tree should only be grown in full sunlight.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in poor soils.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
-It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is native to parts of North America.
+It can be propagated by cuttings.